 Monocrystalline Solar Panels: These panels are made from a single crystal structure and are known for their high efficiency and space-efficiency.
-Monocrystalline panels are typically the most efficient and compact, making them a popular choice for smaller solar applications like wall mount lights.
+Monocrystalline panels are typically the efficient and compact, making them a popular choice for smaller solar applications like wall mount lights.

 Polycrystalline Solar Panels: These panels are made from multiple crystal structures and are slightly less efficient than monocrystalline panels.
 However, they are more affordable and still offer good performance.
 Polycrystalline panels are often used in budget-friendly solar lights.